ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

   - api
   - packages
   - tech notes
-package_version: 1.0.0
+package_version: 1.0.1
-description: Update from rtweet 0.7.0 to 1.0.0.
+description: Update from rtweet 0.7.0 to 1.0.1.
-twitterImg: blog/2019/06/04/post-template/name-of-image.png
-twitterAlt: Alternative description of the image
 tweet: Do you use rtweet?
-It has been updated - read how to update your code to rtweet 1.0.0 by @Lluis_Revilla!
+It has been updated - read how to update your code to rtweet 1.0.1 by @Lluis_Revilla!
 ---

-In this post I will provide some examples of what has changed between rtweet 0.7.0 and rtweet 1.0.0.
+In this post I will provide some examples of what has changed between rtweet 0.7.0 and rtweet 1.0.1.
 I hope both the changes and this guide will help all users.
 I highlight the most important and interesting changes in this blog post, and for a full list of changes you can consult it on the [NEWS](https://docs.ropensci.org/rtweet/news/index.html).